dshimo0/IOT/Demo-Devices/README.md

 #Devices

-This guide demonstrates how to ...
+This guide demonstrates how the simulated devices work in the IoT Suite remote monitoring solution.
+You will learn how devices are configured and managed in the solution, and how telemetry and alarm history data from the devices are presented in the dashboard page of the web application.

 In this demonstration you will show how to